nopnop2002/Arduino-STM32-nRF24L01/README.md

 SPI.endTransaction()
 ```

-This repository works with Transaction Mode.
+This repository works with Transaction SPI Mode.

 ----